Andrea-1704/What_do_you_Meme/README.md

 - Route `/`: main page.
 - Route `/login`: page that shows the login form
 - Route `/play`: Page that allows each user (logged in and not) to play to a single round game
-- Route `/risposta/:corretto`: Page that shows the message to the user that is playing in the single round game.
 - Route `/user`: Page that shows the user informations
 - Route `/loggedGame`: Page that allows to play for a logged-in player.